 This isn’t to say that toddlers don’t have methods of emotion regulation that don’t include others – they certainly do.
 Some toddlers will display efforts to distract themselves during frustrating episodes, but one of the important things the research suggests is that they do better at these self-regulating behaviours when they have social support present.
 Specifically, it has been found that a toddler’s ability to successfully self-distract is greater when there is social support available (in this case, an adult acting normally, even if the behaviour isn’t targeted to helping the child cope) as opposed to no social support or the presence of an adult who has been told not to engage with the child and sit back passively but to be there physically.
 Furthermore, independent of whether or not an adult is there, children with mothers who display more positive affect towards their children have toddlers who are better able to regulate their emotions than those without such positive affect.

 Because evolutionary parenting takes its cues from what we have evolved to handle, I hope it’s not surprising that I would be highly conscious of what my daughter is able to handle at a given point.
 I accept that her asking for comfort from me is her way of regulating her own emotions.
-And in fairness, she never had a tantrum, she was sad and trying to contain it while asking for breastmilk.
+In fairness, she never had a tantrum or anything, she was simply sad and trying to contain it while asking for breastmilk.
 As her mother, I could see her efforts to keep her emotions in check while asking for what she needed.
-And this is what attached parents do over and over again.
-While many people may see these responses as being too lenient, I have to say that’s simply wrong – these are parents who know exactly where their children are developmentally and they are able to response appropriately.
+This is what attached parents do over and over again.
+Although many people may see these responses as being too lenient, I have to say that’s simply wrong – these are parents who know exactly where their children are developmentally and they are able to response appropriately.
 They aren’t too harsh and they aren’t too lenient.
-It’s just right.
+It’s just right for their child.

 Bell SM, Ainsworth MSD.
 Infant crying and maternal responsiveness.
 Child Development 1972; 43: 1171-1190.